Juarez Peak WA

 Triple peaks from summit

-overlooking Dodd lake, and generally the Qathet region
+Overlooking Dodd lake, and the Qathet region at large

 Route